anyaschukin/Logistic-Regression/README.md

 A sorting hat for Hogwart's Houses.

-A multi-class classifer, using logistic regression coded from scratch.
+A multi-class classifier, using logistic regression coded from scratch.

 #### Final Score 125/100